datacarpentry/ecology-workshop/README.md

  Data Carpentry's aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
 This workshop uses a tabular ecology dataset and teaches data cleaning, management, analysis and visualization.
 There are no pre-requisites, and the materials assume no prior knowledge about the tools.

 The workshop uses a single tabular data set that contains observations about adorable small mammals over a long period of time in Arizona.
-See `data.md` for more information about this data set, including the dowload location.
+See `data.md` for more information about this data set, including the download location.

 The workshop can be taught using R or python as the base language.